We have several thousand fine quality colored gemstones for sale, many of which are

 light source, but is it sharper when the light source is closer to the gem.
 Great

-for less than $260/ct, that is a unique multi-colored gem, a star gem and is displayed on the International Gem Society's
+at a price like this and that is a unique multi-colored gem, a star gem as well as displayed on the International Gem Society's

 Sapphire Buying Guide page????
 IGS Sapphire Buying Guide Page

 2.16ct Oval Ruby hailing from Ceylon, the land of Corundum.
 The area is